Home » Price Action Trading Guide

 Harami 2

 The second small-body candlestick suggests a contraction in market volatility.
-In the near-term, this is usually followed by a surge in volatility and the beginning of a new trend.
-Therefore, the Harami may signal either a trend reversal or an acceleration of the current trend.
+In the short-term, this is usually followed by a surge in volatility and the beginning of a new trend.
+Therefore, the Harami may signal either a trend reversal or current trend acceleration.
 It depends on the direction of the breakout.

-Next, we shall discuss some price patterns comprised of three candlesticks.
+Next, we shall discuss some price patterns consisting of three candlesticks.

 Evening Star, Morning Star

-Those two formations are aimed to signal a trend reversal.
-The Evening Star is a triple candle bearish formation, which appears at a market peak, signaling the end of a bull trend.
-The first candle in the pattern is a big bullish one, followed by a small candle, which is known as a “star”.
-As was the case with Dark Cloud Cover, the appearance of a star candle suggests an opening gap.
-Yet, since the price decreases afterwards and the body of the star forms, we should note that it must not cross the body of the big bullish candle (first candle in the pattern).
+Both formations signal a trend reversal.
+The Evening Star is a triple-candle bearish formation that appears at a market peak, signaling the end of a bull trend.
+The first candle in the pattern is big and bullish and is followed by a small candle known as a “star”.
+As was the case with the Dark Cloud Cover, the appearance of a star candle suggests an opening gap.
+Yet, since the price decreases afterwards and the body of the star forms, we should note that it must not cross the body of the big bullish candle (the first candle in the pattern).

 The star candle can be either bullish or bearish.
-It can also be a Doji candle and, in this case, the formation will be an “Evening Doji Star”.
-Even if the second candle is not a Doji candle, it will always bear certain similarity to the Doji, as it indicates a sudden halt in price movement.
+It can also be a Doji candle, in which case the formation is an “Evening Doji Star”.
+Even if the second candle is not a Doji, it will always bear certain similarities to the Doji since it indicates a sudden halt in price movement.

-In order for the Evening Star pattern to be successful, the third candle must be a big bearish one.
-This way, it will signal the bears have overpowered the bulls during the formation of the star candle.
-The body of the third candle must also not cross the star.
-However, note that such an occurrence may be rarely observed and, thus, it is not that strict requirement for the Evening Star.
-On the other hand, a key condition for the pattern is that the bearish candlestick deeply penetrates the body of the bullish candlestick.
-The extent of penetration is of the essence – the body of the third candle must extend to 2/3, or even more preferably, to ¾ of the height of the first candle in the formation.
+For the Evening Star pattern to be successful, the third candle must be a big bearish one.
+This signals the bears have overpowered the bulls during the formation of the star candle.
+The body of the third candle must not cross the star.
+However, this is not an essential requirement for the Evening Star since it occurs rarely.
+On the other hand, a key condition for the pattern is for the bearish candlestick to deeply penetrate the body of the bullish candlestick.
+The level of penetration is essential – the body of the third candle must extend to 2/3, or even 3/4 of the height of the first candle in the formation.

 the Evening Star pattern

-If the market closes above the pattern’s high, the Evening Star formation is considered as failed.
-And if the market closes below the pattern’s low, the formation is considered as successful.
+If the market closes above the pattern’s high, the Evening Star formation is a false signal.
+If the market closes below the pattern’s low, the formation is successful.

 The Morning Star is a bullish formation and all the requirements we discussed above apply in reverse.